 After notifying the Superintendent of intent to home school, continue to notify the Superintendent each school year prior to the opening of the new school year if planning to continue the home school for the new school year.
 KRS 159.160

+A current immunization certificate shall be required for home-schooled students prior to attending one (1) or more in school classes or participating in sports or other school sponsored extra-curricular activities.

 EXPLANATION: REVISIONS TO 704 KAR 7:090 ADD UNACCOMPANIED YOUTH, CHANGE THE HOMELESS COORDINATOR TO LIAISON, AND ADD FOSTER CARE LIAISON.